OpenPrinting/openprinting.github.io/_posts/2024-06-27-OpenPrinting News - June 2024.md

 Till:

-> So Epson's proprietary driver with its new proprietary language is more for the "consumer" users who want everything read-made, like what is IPP supposed to be good for, and there is ESC/P2 for the "power users" to have access to everything?
+> So Epson's proprietary driver with its new proprietary language is more for the "consumer" users who want everything ready-made, like what is IPP supposed to be good for, and there is ESC/P2 for the "power users" to have access to everything?

 Solomon: